dvali1/macular/papers.md

 # Unal2013
-## Type: Retrospective cross-sectional observational case series
+## Type: Retrospective cohort study case series
 There were 44 eyes with macular corneal dystrophy, 18 eyes with lattice dystrophy, and 12 eyes with granular dystrophy.
 DALK was completed in 69 cases (94.6%).
 Descemet membrane microperforations occurred in 6 eyes (8.7%).
 The mean follow-up period was 43.5 ± 23.9 months, ranging from 12 to 96 months.
 Postoperative best spectacle–corrected visual acuity of 0.5 or better was present in 52 of 69 eyes (75.4%).
 There were 3 episodes of stromal graft rejection, which responded to topical therapy.
  One of the most important advantages over penetrating keratoplasty (PK) is the elimination of endothelial graft rejection.
 Also, because topical steroids can be discontinued earlier, there is less risk of secondary infection, delayed wound healing, cataract development, or glaucoma after DALK surgery.3–11
 DALK was attempted in 74 eyes of 65 consecutive patients with stromal corneal dystrophies.
 Surgeries were performed with the patient under general or retrobulbar anesthesia using the big bubble technique as described by Anwar and Teichmann.12 As first defined by Sarnicola et al13 and then others,4–6,8 patients who had complete DM exposure via the big bubble were termed as the Descemetic deep anterior lamellar keratoplasty (dDALK) group.
 In cases where a big bubble was not accomplished after more than one attempt, a layer-by-layer manual stromal dissection was performed under direct visualization.
 The surgeon intended to reach the maximal depth by exposing a plane as close as possible to the DM.
 This group of DALK patients was termed as the predescemetic deep anterior lamellar keratoplasty (pdDALK) group.
 At the end of the operation, air was injected intracamerally to prevent formation of a double anterior chamber in all cases.